jtermaat/reggie/README.md

 Reggie is an end-to-end tool for loading, processing, and analyzing comments on regulation documents on [Regulations.gov](https://www.regulations.gov/), with a particular focus on Healthcare regulations.

-Data is loaded from an API and processed by tagging with a lightweight LLM and chunking/embedding for vector search.
+Data is loaded from the public API and processed by tagging with a lightweight LLM and chunking/embedding for vector search.

-This data is saved in postgresql and exposed through query tools an agent can use to make statistical queries or text-based RAG searches.
+This data is saved in postgresql and exposed through query tools an agent can use to make statistical queries or text-based RAG searches (with optional filtering on the tagged metadata).

+## Benefits of Tagging

 The tagging allows the agent to accurately answer questions like: